Fujifilm X-T3 Overview

 The Fujifilm X-T3 is an enthusiast SLR-style mirrorless camera with a new 26MP BSI CMOS X-Trans sensor and updated hybrid AF system with 425 phase-detect points and nearly 100% coverage.
 The camera has the same analog controls for shutter speed, ISO and exposure compensation as the X-T2 before it, and nine buttons and dials are customizable.
 The X-T3 has a 3.69M-dot electronic viewfinder with a large 0.75x magnification as well as a touchscreen LCD that tilts on two axes.
 The tough magnesium-alloy body is sealed against dust and moisture and features twoSD cards that support UHS-II media.

-The camera shoots continuously at 20 fps (e-shutter) or 11 fps (mechanical shutter) at full resolution, or at up to 30 fps in a 1.25x crop mode.
+The camera shoots continuously at 20 fps (e-shutter) or 11 fps (mechanical shutter) at full resolution, or up to 30 fps in a 1.25x crop mode.
 Video can be captured at both DCI and UHD 4K at up to 60p, with a top bit rate of 400Mbps.
 The camera supports the H.265 codec and can output 10-bit video at 4:2:2 over HDMI, or record internal 10-bit at 4:2:0.
-Fujifilm's F-Log format is supported at launch, with HLG support coming later in 2018.
+Both F-Log and HLG are supported.

 |Body type||SLR-style mirrorless|